objectx/beiran/doc/source/how_to_create_a_plugin.rst

 =============================
 How to create a Beiran Plugin
 =============================
-Before starting, please check our :doc:`contribution guideline <contribution>`.
+Before starting, please check our :doc:`contribution guideline <contribute>`.

 Creating a Plugin
 -----------------